 Wi-Fi in Korea is fast and affordable.
 There are a few big providers for Wi-Fi, cable TV, and cell phone service, and they usually offer all three in a bundle for a surprisingly reasonable price on one easy bill.
 And when you’re not at home, there are cafes and restaurants everywhere, so you can easily find Wi-Fi on the run.
 Some places offer free public Wi-Fi, while at others you might have to ask for the password or buy something first, but either way, Wi-Fi is always readily available, reliable, and affordable.

 As several topics discussed so far have not-so-subtly hinted at, convenience is a big deal in Korea.
-People in Korea are often busy and in a hurry and expect prompt professional service for just about everything.
-A lot of locals will even openly admit that Koreans are not very patient people because they are so used to the countless conveniences in modern Korean culture.
+People in Korea are often in a hurry and expect prompt professional service for just about everything.
+A lot of locals will openly admit that Koreans are not very patient people because they are so used to the countless conveniences in modern Korean culture.

 Convenience stores in Korea especially live up to their name.
 Besides being everywhere and usually open late, they sell all kinds of things you might need in a hurry from toiletries to full meals.
 Convenience stores offer an impressive array of drinks and foods, hot or cold, and they even provide microwaves to heat up food and eat it right in the store for no extra cost.